 Environmental association Verdi di Roma acknowledged that the move was a "first step towards eliminating the botticelle from Rome" but said the legislation was "insufficient" and called for the total abolishment of the carriage service which it described as an "instrument of suffering for horses."

 Under the legislation horses will not be permitted to work in temperatures above 30 degrees in the parks which include Villa Borghese, Villa Doria Pamphilj, Castel di Guido and Parco degli Acquedotti.

-However the legislation is being opposed by representatives of the carriage drivers, or vetturini, who claim that the steep roads required to reach Villa Pamphilj or Villa Borghese are "very dangerous" for the horses which are housed at stables in the Testaccio district.
-They also point out that although the city is prepared to issue them with taxi licences cost free, they would still have to buy the taxi.
+However, when the legislation was proposed earlier this year it was opposed by representatives of the carriage drivers, or vetturini, who described the steep roads required to reach Villa Pamphilj or Villa Borghese as "very dangerous" for the horses which are housed at stables in Testaccio.
+They also point out that although the city is prepared to issue them with taxi licences cost free, they would still have to buy the taxi vehicle.

 The legislation is the latest in a series of moves against the presence of horse-drawn carriages on Rome's streets.
 In 2016, during her mayoral election campaign, Raggi pledged to eliminate the city entirely of botticelle, a promise that animal rights' acitivists have not forgotten in the intervening two years.

 More than a year ago the city attempted to revive a plan to replace Rome's horse-drawn carriages with electric vehicles, first suggested by former mayor Gianni Alemanno in 2012.
 However the plan was subsequently abandoned a second time due to opposition from the vetturini.